 He was also invited to join the WW1 Commemoration advisory group, under Sir Deian Hopkin, advising the Welsh government on the centenaries and is also to Chair the British Army's group supporting these events in Wales.

 He has also become a Patron for The Motivational Preparation College for Training (MPCT).
 The MPCT has a huge impact on recruiting with over 500 enlistments to the Royal Welsh and 1750 enlistments to the Army.
 MPCT also continues to employ exclusively from the Military where over 100 members of staff are Ex-Servicemen and Women.

-More recently, Lt-Gen Riley was elected as a Fellow of the Royal Historical Society (FRHistS)
+A Trustee of a new Trust looking after the Medieval Abbey of Strata Florida, more recently, Lt-Gen Riley was elected as a Fellow of the Royal Historical Society (FRHistS)